 Recommended Action Plan

-- Install Video Gallery for WooCommerce plugin (free version)
+- For Method 1: install the Video Gallery for WooCommerce plugin

-- Compare products with video vs without video
+- Compare add-to-cart rates between products with video and without

 Ready to Get Started?